Trim tab: On aircraft

-The trim-tab control of a small airplane.
+The trim-tab control of a Cessna 172.
 Rotating the wheel upwards changes the 'hands-off' elevator position to create a more nose-down attitude, downwards more nose-up.

 Trim tabs are variously integrated into the rudder, elevators, and ailerons of a fixed-wing aircraft.
 As such, they are elements of an aircraft's system for allowing the pilot to control and maintain airspeed with a minimum of inputs and mental concentration.
 Many newer aircraft, especially jet aircraft, have electric trim controls.

 Elevator trim frees the pilot from exerting constant force on the pitch controls, by adjusting trim control (often in the form of a vertical wheel) to cancel out control forces for a given airspeed and weight distribution.
 Typically, when this wheel is rotated up (or lever raised) the aircraft's nose pitches down; rotating it down (or depressing the lever) lowers the tail and raises the nose.

-Many airplanes also have rudder and/or aileron trim systems.
+Many airplanes also have rudder or aileron trim systems.
 On some, the rudder trim tab is hinged and adjustable during flight; on others it is only adjustable on the ground (to lessen the need for the pilot to push the rudder pedal constantly to overcome the left-turning tendencies of many prop-driven aircraft).

 Most fixed-wing aircraft have a trim tab on the elevator.
 However, alternative means of controlling the speed and attitude of the aircraft are sometimes used, including: